The U.S. Constitution and Secession

 A Documentary Anthology of Slavery and White Supremacy

-Dwight T. Pitcaithley
+Edited by Dwight T. Pitcaithley

 Five months after the election of Abraham Lincoln, which had revealed the fracturing state of the nation, Confederates fired on Fort Sumter and the fight for the Union began in earnest.
 This documentary reader offers a firsthand look at the constitutional debates that consumed the country in those fraught five months.
 Day by day, week by week, these documents chart the political path, and the insurmountable differences, that led directly—but not inevitably—to the American Civil War.

 At issue in these debates is the nature of the U.S. Constitution with regard to slavery.
 Editor Dwight Pitcaithley provides expert guidance through the speeches and discussions that took place over Secession Winter (1860–1861)—in Congress, eleven state conventions, legislatures in Tennessee and Kentucky, and the Washington Peace Conference of February, 1861.
 The anthology brings to light dozens of solutions to the secession crisis proposed in the form of constitutional amendments—90 percent of them carefully designed to protect the institution of slavery in different ways throughout the country.
 And yet, the book suggests, secession solved neither of the South’s primary concerns: the expansion of slavery into the western territories and the return of fugitive slaves.

 “A valuable trove of material for anyone trying to understand the constitutional issues and what some Southerners thought underlay them.”